xtianjohns/wp-auth0/readme.txt

 Stable tag: trunk
 Contributors: glena, rrauch

-Login with any social provider you can think of with this plugin and the Auth0 dashboard.
+MFA is easy with Auth0.
+Connect WP to social and enterprise login and add MFA free with our dashboard.

 == Description ==